I beg to move,

 I have been the MP for Ealing Central and Acton since the year before last, but I have been an Ealonian for 45 years, and this issue has been bothering me on my patch for the past three decades.
 It had the eyes of the world on Ealing just last month.

 The Marie Stopes clinic in my constituency provides legal NHS abortions.
 It is on a busy thoroughfare, Mattock Lane, which borders a park.
-There is a prep school and an amateur theatre on the road, and West Ealing and Ealing Broadway stations are on either side of it, so a lot of people walk through it.
+There are a prep school and an amateur theatre on the road, and West Ealing and Ealing Broadway stations are on either side of it, so a lot of people walk through it.
 In recent years, it has become simply impassable because of the pro-life protesters outside the gates of the clinic, who proposition women on their way in and out with distressing imagery.
 They have had me seething with rage since the ’90s.
 For the past two years, Sister Supporter, a counter-protest group, has been added to the mix.
 I am cheered to see those young women in their pink hi-vis tabards, because at a time when we are told that young people are not interested in politics, they are a shining counter-example of what people can do if they get active.

 I find it uncomfortable to go down that street.
 I take my son to his theatre group there, and when he says, “Mummy, who are those people?
 What do they want?
 What are they doing?” it is quite difficult to explain.
 I will make a confession: I would rather none of those groups be there, because it is the women clinic users who are made to feel degraded.